 Learn more about the faculty's clinical expertise and research

-The Medical Oncology/Hematology Fellowship Training Program has two main objectives: 1) to provide comprehensive training in the evaluation and care of patients with cancer, leading to board eligibility in the subspecialties of medical oncology or both medical oncology and hematology; and 2) to develop highly qualified and productive investigators in clinical and/or laboratory-based cancer research.
+The Medical Oncology/Hematology Fellowship Training Program at Memorial Sloan Kettering has a tradition of developing the careers of leading physician-scientists by providing rigorous training in both the clinical management of neoplastic disorders as well as the conduct of clinical and/or laboratory investigation.
+The training program has two main objectives: to provide comprehensive training in the evaluation and care of patients with cancer, leading to board eligibility in the subspecialties of Medical Oncology or both Medical Oncology and Hematology; and to develop highly qualified and productive investigators in clinical and/or laboratory-based cancer research.

 Clinical Research Training